bezunesh/classified-ad/readme.md

 The .circleci contains the pipeline configuration file.
 I have made use of different CircleCI orbs to achive each jobs as orbs facilitate reusablity.

+To view the classified-ad project on CircleCI: https://app.circleci.com/pipelines/github/bezunesh/classified-ad?invite=true

 ### jobs

 - build_and_push_docker_image :   builds the application's docker image and pushes it to GCP Container Registry.
-- deploy : a parameterised job that carries out deployment based on ean nvironment parameter.
+- deploy : a parameterised job that carries out deployment based on a parameter.
 It  also does database migration and unit tests.

 ### workflow
 The workflow uses the above jobs, sets relevant parameters based on the git branch and selectilvely runs the deployment job.